-They quickly let us into a birthing room and I continued to hang over a birthing ball like I did at home – enjoying the release that it offered.
-After an hour or so of pressure waves the nurse asked if I felt I needed to get in the tub.
+They quickly let us into a birthing room and I continued to hang over a birthing ball as I did at home – enjoying the release that it offered.
+After an hour or so of pressure waves, the nurse asked if I felt I needed to get in the tub.
 I told her I wasn’t sure and that I was still pretty comfortable.
 The nurse decided to check my progress again – most likely based on the change in sounds I was making and I was 8.5cm dilated.

-I’m so thankful for the calmness that Hypnobabies offered us and felt like the whole birthing time flew by – likely from the hypno-anesthesia that I was able to create from months of preparation and maintenance.
+I’m so thankful for the calmness that Hypnobabies offered us and felt like the whole birthing time flew by – likely from the hypno-anesthesia that I was able to create from months of hypnosis preparation and maintenance.
 We will definitely be using Hypnobabies again if we have more children.